basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/ruby.md

 ## Ruby Client Basics

-When connecting to Riak using a Ruby-based client, you typically instantiate an object of from the `Riak::Client` class that then handles all interactions with Riak.
+When connecting to Riak using a Ruby-based client, you typically instantiate an object from the `Riak::Client` class that then handles all interactions with Riak.
 All authentication-related information that needs to be used by the client object can be passed to the object upon instantiation in an `authentication` hash.